CNinnovation/ASPNETMVC6/Lab06.md

 2. Enable migrations with the project
 3. Change the model type by adding an additional property
 4. Define code migrations for the update
 5. Run migrations from code and using the dotnet tool

+## Entity Framework with ASP.NET MVC 6

+1. Add the required NuGet packages for Entity Framework to the project you created with previous labs
+2. Create an EF context for the entity type you created earlier
+3. Define the constructor needed with EF using dependency injection
+4. Configure the context in the dependency injection container
+5. Create the database programmatically
+5. Create a new controller to write a new record to the database